neptune-ai/open-solution-mapping-challenge/README.md

 Our approach got `0.943` Average Precision and `0.954` Average Recall on stage 1 data.

-You can check our experiments here: https://app.neptune.ml/neptune-ml/Mapping-Challange
+You can check our experiments in Neptune: https://app.neptune.ml/neptune-ml/Mapping-Challange

 Some examples (no cherry-picking I promise):